 This section will guide you in your thesis submission.
-It is recommended that you review the Submission of Thesis for Examination.
+It is recommended that you review the guidelines for Submission of Thesis for Examination

 Queries related to procedures for submitting your thesis should be directed to the Thesis Examination Officer.

 You are required to have your thesis title page approved before submission.
 The format for the title page is detailed within the Thesis examination section in Thesis Title Page Details.
 Please email your title page to the Thesis Examinations Office.
 Your title page must be checked to confirm that the title and layout are both correct.

 Please note that if you wish to change your title from that approved at candidacy you must first submit an Variation to Candidacy Details form.

 For recipients of scholarships, please contact the Scholarships Manager in the Office of Research & Development.
 Scholarship recipients may be eligible for reimbursements regarding binding fees.
 For further information regarding postgraduate research scholarships, visit the Graduate Research School scholarships page.

 From the 1st July 2016, the Copyright and Release of Thesis for Examination form will also include a declaration that your thesis chapters have been checked for originality through Turnitin.

 When submitting your thesis, you must sign a Copyright and Release of Thesis for Examination form which grants Curtin University the right, following the award of the degree to display or copy any or all of the thesis for use within Curtin University and make available the thesis to other persons or organisations being either educational or industrial, for reference purposes or for other legitimate educational purposes.

 Copyright of the thesis is retained by the student.
 The copyright in the thesis is not infringed by the Library permitting the making of a copy for the purposes of research or study.